Flagship case study

 Error handling

-Production: handle failed saves, map failures, denied permissions, stale records, sync conflicts, rejected imports, and retry exhaustion with specific messages.
+Production: handle failed saves, map failures, denied permissions, stale records, conflicts, rejected imports, and retries.

 Imports